camenergydatalab/smap-coding-challenge/REPORT.md

 - summary graph has both average and total comsumption because we can get same insight from total or average
 - apexchart,which is rappar of chart.js, does not match due to long loading time
 - user_table can group by area
+- when click user_id in user_table, link to detail view
+- zooming graph
+- delete average graph due to heavy zooming